 Syonan Jinja was built on the north side of a hill facing the south and the granite retaining wall, which varies between 3-6 meters in height is still standing.

+The stairs leading from the banks of Macritchie Reservoir up to the temple are also still intact.
 While jungle has swallowed nearly the entire shrine, the Chōzuya 手水舎, a granite water-fill basin used by worshipers to wash their hands before entering a shrine, remains intact.

 Deeper back in the jungle all that remains of the shrines buildings are their foundations.